mllite/sklearn2sql-demo/README.md

 Since the beginning of this project, some extensions have been added to support machine learning models built using tools similar to scikit-learn.
 The goal is to be able to generate the deployment SQL code for any kind of classification and regression model on any kind of SQL-capable database.
 These extensions share the same SQL generation layer used for scikit-learn.

-1. A project has been added to support [R caret models](https://github.com/antoinecarme/caret2sql).
+1. A [caret2sql](https://github.com/antoinecarme/caret2sql) project has been added to support R caret models.
 Some [R jupyter notebook demos](https://github.com/antoinecarme/caret2sql/tree/master/doc) are available.
 It supports most used R machine learning models.

 2. For deep learning models (neural network models), the [keras2sql](https://github.com/antoinecarme/caret2sql) project has been added to support models built using the Keras framework with TensorFlow, Theano, and CNTK.
 Some demo [python jupyter notebooks](https://github.com/antoinecarme/keras2sql/tree/master/doc) are available.